 The Coupling Capacitor calculator verifies that 0.02μF provides an adequate bass response.

 There is increased attenuation because of the increased AC load: 220kΩ compared to 1MΩ for the first stage.

-The Champ does not have a grid-stopper resistor per se, but the volume control and output impedance of the first stage act as a series resistance for the Miller capacitance between the second triode's grid and cathode, forming a low-pass filter.
+The second stage does not have a grid-stopper resistor per se, but the volume control and output impedance of the first stage act as a series resistance for the Miller capacitance between the second triode's grid and cathode, forming a low-pass filter.
 Treble attenuation is greatest when the volume is set to about 50-percent resistance.
 If we assume about 250kΩ grid-stopper resistance in the coupling between the first and second stages, the Grid Stopper Resistor calculator shows about 3dB attenuation at the upper extreme of treble, which is inconsequential.

 At other volume settings, treble attenuation is even less.